by Texas Homesteader ~

 During this record-breaking sub-zero freeze, RancherMan actually took it a step further.
 He removed the doors completely from those under-sink cabinets.

-During the short periods when our power was on, he placed a lamp containing a heat-producing *incandescent lightbulb next to the cabinet opening until the rolling blackout shut down our electricity again.
+During the short periods of time when our power was on during the rolling blackouts, he placed a lamp containing a heat-producing *incandescent lightbulb next to the cabinet opening until the electricity shut off again.
 Just a little extra heat going to a problem area to further help protect from frozen pipes.

 It’s recommended that you allow a faucet which has plumbing on exterior walls to drip.
 According to the American Red Cross, water moving through those pipes just makes it a little harder for them to freeze up.